zyadsuzi13-eng/Digital-Bank-Wallet/README.md

 ID : 100000
 Password:Admin123!
-Do what ever you want as Admin <_> . in last thanks for your time and enjoy the program D:
+Do what ever you want as Admin <_> .
+I'll try to make the project better and add some features in the futer in last thanks for your time and enjoy the program D: